Sourdough Chocolate Chip Cookies [soft + chewy]

 You can keep these cookies fresh for about 3 or 4 days in an airtight container (although they don't last long in my house).
 I find they stay freshest in a glass jar (I absolutely love having chewy sourdough chocolate chip cookies in my glass cookie jar).
 Avoid storing them in a plastic container.

 These can be frozen too.
-I freeze baked cookies on a cookie tray and then pop into a ziploc bag.
+I freeze baked cookies on a cookie tray and then pop into a ziplock bag.
 That way I can take out a couple to pop into lunchboxes when I need them.
 They defrost well.

 Frequently Asked Questions